NixOS/rfcs/rfcs/0140-simple-package-paths.md

 - Use a flat directory, e.g. `pkgs.hello` would be in `pkgs/unit/hello`.
   - Good because it's simpler, both for the user and for the code
-  - Good because it speeds up Nix evaluation since there's only a single directory to call `builtins.readDir` on instead of many
-    - With an optimized `readDir` this isn't much of a problem
   - Bad because the GitHub web interface only renders the first 1'000 entries (and we have about 10'000 that benefit from this transition, even given the restrictions)
-  - Bad because it makes `git` slower ([TODO: By how much?](https://github.com/nixpkgs-architecture/simple-package-paths/issues/18))
+  - Bad because it makes `git` and file listings slower
-  - Bad because directory listing slows down with many files
 - Use `substring 0 3 name` or `substring 0 4 name`.
 This was not done because it still leads to directories in `pkgs/unit` containing more than 1'000 entries, leading to the same problems.
 - Use multi-level structure, like a 2-level 2-prefix structure where `hello` is in `pkgs/unit/he/ll/hello`, if packages are less than 4 characters long, we will it out with `-`, e.g. `z` is in `pkgs/unit/z-/--/z`.
-  This is not great because it's more complicated and it would improve git performance only marginally.
+  This is not great because it's more complicated, longer to type and it would improve performance only marginally.
 - Use a dynamic structure where directories are rebalanced when they have too many entries.
   E.g. `pkgs.foobar` could be in `pkgs/unit/f/foobar` initially.
   But when there's more than 1'000 packages starting with `f`, all packages starting with `f` are distributed under 2-letter prefixes, moving `foobar` to `pkgs/unit/fo/foobar`.